fauu/Kamite/README.md

 Kamite supports having a set of different config files for different use-cases.

-Creating, in the config directory, a file named `config.example-profile.hocon` and then launching Kamite with the command-line parameter `--profile=example-profile` will instruct Kamite to take into account both the main `config.hocon` file and the `config.example-profile.hocon` file, with values from the latter taking precedence.
+Creating, in the config directory, a file named `config.example-profile.hocon` and then launching Kamite with the [launch option](#launch-options) `--profile=example-profile` will instruct Kamite to take into account both the main `config.hocon` file and the `config.example-profile.hocon` file, with values from the latter taking precedence.

 The values from all config files are resolved within a common context, which means that the files share the objects defined in them.
 For example, this works